Restless Legs Syndrome (RLS): Definition, Symptom, Cause, and Treatment

 Physical Treatments

-Physical treatments are therapeutic interventions designed to assist in managing symptoms of Restless Legs Syndrome (RLS), which are pneumatic compression devices and transcutaneous electrical nerve stimulation (TENS).
+Physical treatments for Restless Legs Syndrome (RLS) include pneumatic compression devices and transcutaneous electrical nerve stimulation (TENS).

 What Age Group Does Restless Legs Syndrome Affect?